 The skills, dedication and enthusiasm of our volunteers is evident in the professional quality of our events.
 We make every effort to provide our fans with a fun, safe, and friendly experience.
 The sport itself is exciting, the competition is fierce, and our special attention to lighting, announcers, video, DJ, merchandise, entertainment, giveaways, raffles, fan interaction and helpful staff make the fan experience memorable and entertaining.
 Our sold-out crowds are a testament to the fact that RCR puts on an awesome show!
 We are passionate about connecting with our community here in Portland and the greater Pacific Northwest.
 Fans have many opportunities throughout the year to interact with RCR skaters and staff at after parties, private bouts for season ticketholders, fundraising events, parades and more!

-In line with our mission to foster an inclusive community, our league welcomes trans and gender-expansive athletes — regardless of their pronouns — who feel most comfortable playing women’s roller derby.
+In line with our mission to foster an inclusive community, our league welcomes trans and gender-expansive athletes — regardless of their pronouns or gender presentation — who feel most comfortable playing women’s roller derby.
 Please see the WFTDA Gender Statement for more information.

 Rose City Rollers would like to acknowledge that our events are held on the stolen traditional lands of indigenous peoples.
 What we now call Portland, OR and Multnomah County were the traditional lands of the Multnomah, Kathlamet, Clackamas, Cowlitz bands of Chinook, Tualatin Kalapuya, Molalla and many other Tribes who made their homes along the Columbia River.
 Today, people from these bands have become part of the Confederated Tribes of Grand Ronde, the Confederated Tribes of Siletz Indians, as well as the Chinook Tribe in Washington State.